heyysudarshan/heyysudarshan/readme.md

 ### Introduction 👋

 Hi!
 Thank you so much for checking out my GitHub profile.
 Let me introduce myself.
-I'm `Sudarshan Mhasrup`, and I like to solve real-world and business problems.
-There are many ways to do it, but I choose the way of software development.
+I'm `Sudarshan Mhasrup`, a software developer who loves to code and solve real-world and business problems.
+There are many ways to do that—but I chose the path of software development and programming.

+Why?
-The reason?
-Well, I was always curious about how computers work and how I could build my own programs that run on Web, Mobile, and Desktop.
-So, I decided to learn programming, which turned out to be the best thing I do every time.
-I like to build stuff, not just code.
+Well, since childhood, I’ve always been curious about how computers work and how I could build my own programs that run on the web, mobile, and desktop.
+So, I decided to learn programming, and it turned out to be the best decision I’ve ever made.
+I love building things.

-I started learning to build mobile apps using a no-code tool called `Sketchware`.
-Later, I learned `Java` and began building fun projects using `Java` and `XML`.
-During the second year of my college, I found myself enjoying `Kotlin` and its ecosystem.
-So, I decided to go for it because I fell in love with `Kotlin`.
-Nowadays, I'm totally into `Kotlin`.
-Its multiplatform nature has enabled me to develop apps that run on mobile phones, desktop PCs, the web, and more.
+I began my journey by developing mobile apps using a no-code tool called `Sketchware`.
+Later I explored the `Java` programming language and began creating fun projects using `Java` and `XML`.
+In my second year of college, I came across `Kotlin` and was immediately drawn to its simplicity and powerful features.
+Since then, I’ve fully embraced the `Kotlin` ecosystem.
+Today I’m totally into `Kotlin`.
+Its multiplatform nature allows me to develop apps that run seamlessly on mobile phones, desktop PCs, the web, and more.

 I craft user interfaces using `Jetpack Compose` for `Android` and `Compose Multiplatform` for `Kotlin Multiplatform` projects.
-I love the ecosystem, which helps me deliver solutions faster and more efficiently.
+I truly enjoy working in the Kotlin ecosystem: it helps me build and deliver solutions faster and more efficiently.

 ### Active learning